 What do you do when a dog or child misbehaves?
 You scold them to make sure that they do not repeat and learn bad behavior.
 On the other hand, you will reward them if they do something good, to instill good behavior.
 Believe it or not, this system of positive or negative reinforcement is also used to train machines.
 It is called reinforcement learning, and it helps us come up with unique solutions.
 Q learning is a type of reinforcement learning which is model-free!

-In this article titled ‘What is Q-Learning?
-The best guide to Q-Learning’, we will talk about what Q-learning is and how to go about implementing it.
+In this article we will talk about what is Q-learning and how to go about implementing it.

 What Is Reinforcement Learning?

 In machine learning, a common drawback is the vast amount of data that models need to train.
 The more complex a model, the more data it may require.
 Even after all this, the data we get may not be reliable.
 It may have false or missing values or may be collected from untrustworthy sources.

 Reinforcement Learning overcomes the problem of data acquisition by almost completely removing the need for data!

 Reinforcement learning is a branch of Machine Learning that trains a model to come to an optimum solution for a problem by taking decisions by itself.

 - An Environment, which an agent will interact with, to learn to reach a goal or perform an action.